paulaamaya/paulaamaya/README.md

 - Information theory
 - Quantum computing

-I am driven by the pursuit of bridging the gap between theory and real-world application, all while **transforming abstract concepts into practical tools**.
-Here's what I'm up to these days!
+I am driven by the pursuit of bridging the gap between theory and real-world application, specifically transforming abstract concepts into practical tools  Here's what I'm up to these days!

 - 👩🏻‍💻 I’m currently working on **computational group theory**
 - 📑 I’m currently learning **functional programming**